 With the development of the community as its vision Don Bosco Technical Institute Tarlac, Inc. through the Don Bosco Youth Center (DBYC) is looking for ways in which it might be able to assist and help develop human resources that would support the community.
 The institution decided that supporting the education of the poor would be to the benefit of the community in the future.
 That is why the institution decided to put up a scholarship program, the DBYC scholarship program.
 The program is designed to support the poor, marginalized but intelligent, and deserving students within the community of Tarlac Province.

-The program is intended to support deserving students to be able to receive a basic education.
+The program is intended to support deserving students to be able to receive basic education.
 The program is expected to contribute to the development of human resources giving them the opportunity to gain knowledge, and values that they can apply to their lives and mold them to be future leaders.
 The program comprises giving full or partial scholarships to deserving junior and senior high school students.

 The DBYC office is responsible for implementing the program.
 The office has its own organization.
 The organization will have its own rules and laws.
 It will have its set of officers and members.